 • Yogurt: You can use 0% yogurt, however muffins will be less moist.
 Regular (not Greek) yogurt will work as well, so will sweetened or unsweetened applesauce.

-• Other sizes: Mini banana muffins try baking for 15 minutes and do a toothpick test.
+• Other sizes: Bake mini banana muffins for 15 minutes and do a toothpick test.
 Bake longer, if necessary.
-Banana bread use my healthy banana bread.

 Nutrition